f5devcentral/f5-xc-terraform-examples/workflow-guides/smcn/application-dmz/README.md

 ## 4.1 Configure Second Data Center

 First, we will need to create and deploy two Secure Mesh Sites for the second Data Center.
-Follows steps [1.2](#12-create-secure-mesh-site-in-xc-cloud) and [1.3](#13-deploy-the-secure-mesh-site) above to do that.
+Follow steps [1.2](#12-create-secure-mesh-site-in-distributed-cloud-services) and [1.3](#13-deploy-secure-mesh-site) above to do that.
 Specify the name of the Virtual Site that we will create in the next step as Secure Mesh Sites' label.

 ![Second DC](./assets/secure_mesh_dc2.png)